Zack-Fleming/OpenPlayer/README.md

 ## Who?

 Hello, My name is Zackery Fleming, I am a semi recent (at least in summer of 2025) college graduate with a degree in software development.
-I also have backgrounds in database management, networking, and cybersecurity.
+I also have backgrounds in database management, networking, and Cybersecurity.

 I develop various projects, which can be seen in my GitHub repositories.
 I hold the open-source community highly, and believe in things like user serviceability and user control over their hardware and software.